ks982579/rust-zero2prod/README.md

 For testing, we bind a random port in the test setup.
 But our new `build()` function also binds a port in it.
 We need to somehow pass in port 0 to randomize, but also track the port for later use.
+We also pull out some other logic so things are less duplicated.

+We can now look back to

 ---